imtiyazakiwat/gpt4free.github.io/docs/pydantic_ai.md

 ## Conclusion

-By following these steps, you have successfully integrated PydanticAI models into the G4F client, created an agent, and enabled debugging.
+By following these steps, you have successfully integrated G4F models into PydanticAI, created an agent, and enabled debugging.
 This allows you to conduct conversations with the language model, pass system prompts, and retrieve responses synchronously.

 ### Notes:
 - The `api_key` parameter when calling `patch_infer_model` is optional.
 If you don’t provide it, the system will still work without an API key.